Wurlitzer: 20th century: Adding jukeboxes, radios and string and wind instruments

 Among Wurlitzer's electronic instruments, beginning with electrostatic reed organs in 1947, the most important have been the fully electronic organs, especially the two-manual-and-pedals spinet type (from 1971 with synthesizer features) for domestic use.
 In the mid-1950s, Wurlitzer began manufacturing portable electric pianos.

 Rembert Wurlitzer (1904–1963) independently directed the firm's violin department from 1949 until his death in 1963, building it into a leading international center for rare string instruments.

 In the 1960s, Wurlitzer ventured into new instrument markets.
 In 1964, Wurlitzer bought the rights, registered trademarks, copyrights, patents, engineering records and factory of the Henry C. Martin Band Instrument Company, which manufactured brass wind instruments in Elkhart, Indiana (not to be confused with the C.F.
 Martin & Company guitar maker).
 In 1967, Wurlitzer entered the guitar market as the sole distributor of Holman-Woodell guitars, which were originally sold under the Wurlitzer brand.
 Wurlitzer then switched to an Italian guitar maker, Welson, before abandoning guitar sales altogether in 1969.

 While original Wurlitzer jukeboxes sold well, technology soon outpaced Wurlitzer.
 By the 1950s, other companies dominated the jukebox market.
 Wurlitzer sold its Martin rights to LeBlanc in 1971, to focus on its core markets with pianos and jukeboxes.
 In 1973, Wurlitzer sold its jukebox brand to a German company and closed the North Tonawanda factory.
-The former Wurlitzer complex today hosts a business park, contractors' supply store, storage, offices, restaurants and a Platter's Chocolate factory.
+The former Wurlitzer complex hosts a business park, contractors' supply store, storage, offices, restaurants and a Platter's Chocolate factory.
 Piano and organ manufacturing continued in Mississippi and Arkansas factories for several years.

 The Baldwin Piano Company purchased Wurlitzer's piano-making assets and brand in 1988.
 Subsequently, the Gibson Guitar Corporation acquired Baldwin and operated it as a wholly owned subsidiary.

+21st century: Limited branding of pianos, jukeboxes and vending machines

-Meanwhile, Gibson acquired Deutsche Wurlitzer Jukebox and Electronics Vending brand in 2006, briefly bringing the primary Wurlitzer product lines back under one owner.
+Gibson acquired Deutsche Wurlitzer Jukebox and Electronics Vending brand in 2006, briefly bringing the primary Wurlitzer product lines back under one owner.
 However, Baldwin stopped using the Wurlitzer name on pianos by the end of 2009.
 Gibson now uses the Wurlitzer brand name exclusively for vending machines.

 In 2021, the original Wurlitzer family re-secured the rights to the Wurlitzer brand for several music and consumer electronics categories and regions.
 The brand was reintroduced in 2024 when Sound Leisure, a British manufacturer of classic styled jukeboxes, partnered with the Wurlitzer family to launch a new jukebox in tribute to the 1940's Wurlitzer 1015.